Project Background

 2. Added a news and events page for upcoming career fairs and events.

-4. Removed the Geolocation and made the contact us form smaller.
+4. Removed the Geolocation and made the CONTACT US form smaller.

 Putting it all together